When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Falling asleep while wearing a CPAP mask is easiest when your bedroom is set up to help you sleep well.
 A dark, cool bedroom helps tell your body that it’s time to sleep, while keeping the humidity at a comfortable level can help reduce the risk of condensation in your CPAP tubing.

 It’s also important to make sure you have space for your CPAP equipment.
-There should be no obstructions between you and your CPAP machine, and your tubing should be corralled so that you don’t get tangled in it during the night.
+There should be no obstructions between you and your CPAP machine, and your tubing should be corralled so that it doesn’t become tangled or snagged during the night.

 Prepare Your Face